 AgencyAnlalytics, for instance, automates your data-retrieval process by putting your clients’ real-time metrics into intuitive dashboards like this one.

 Track all your clients’ key metrics using a GA4 dashboard.
 Try it free for 14 days!

 Bounce Rate Examples: Blog Articles and Infinite Scroll

 Imagine someone clicks on your client’s blog article and finds the article so interesting and informative that they end up reading the entire thing, spending seven minutes (or more) on the page before exiting.

 Under Universal Analytics’s old definition of bounce rate, that session would be considered a bounce since they didn’t click to another page or otherwise interact with the page at all.
-But counting that as a bounce doesn’t paint an accurate picture of user engagement.
+But counting that as a bounce doesn’t paint an accurate picture of average session duration or user engagement.

-Meanwhile, under GA4’s new bounce rate definition, that same exact session would count as an “engaged session” (because the visitor spent over 10 seconds on the page), which means it wouldn’t count as a bounce, making the GA4 definition of bounce rate a more accurate measure of engagement.
+Meanwhile, under GA4’s new bounce rate definition, that same exact session would count as an “engaged session” (because the visitor spent over 10 seconds on the page), which means it wouldn’t count as a bounce, making the GA4 bounce rate calculation a more accurate measure of engagement.

 Another example would be the infinite scroll on apps like Instagram, Facebook, and Reddit.
 If you endlessly scrolled for (what feels like) hours on Instagram without clicking on anything, Universal Analytics would count that as a bounce, whereas in GA4, that would be counted as an engaged session, and therefore it wouldn’t qualify as a bounce.

 Why Was Bounce Rate Removed and Then Brought Back in GA4?